Viva la Vida: Covers

+In 2009, Solange Knowles covered "Viva la Vida".
+Lady Gaga also covered it for BBC Radio 1.
 Swedish singer Darin's cover of the song reached number 1 on 30 October 2009 on the Swedish Singles Chart and was certified Gold by the GLF in 2010.
 The song appears on Darin's 2010 album Lovekiller.
 In 2010, it was yet again included as the B-side of Darin's "You're Out of My Life" single, reaching No. 3 in the Swedish Singles Chart.
 Coldplay's original single had already charted in Sweden for a total of 49 weeks between 15 May 2008 and 23 October 2009, peaking at number seven.
 Weezer recorded a cover of the song for the deluxe version of their 2010 album Hurley.
+In 2012, YouTuber and musician CaptainSparklez released a Minecraft parody of the song called "Fallen Kingdom", which adapts the song's original lyrics to fit a Minecraft narrative of a king losing his kingdom to mobs.